- What is Ear Basics?

 - Price Analysis

 What is Ear Basics?

-Ear Basics is the latest rechargeable personal sound amplifier that claims to amplify the sound 30 times.
+Ear Basics is the latest rechargeable personal sound amplifier (PSPA) that claims to amplify the sound 30 times.
 The promoters of the Ear Basics further claim that their “personal sound amplifier” is discreet, contoured, unisex and its volume can be adjusted.

 How does Ear Basics work?

 Ear Basics works on the same principle that all other Personal Sound Amplifier use, it amplifies the sound signals.
 Personal Sound Amplification Products like the “as seen on tv” Ear Basics feature following components:

 The Ear Basics Personal Sound Amplifier features clear tubing which makes it difficult to notice.
 It also comes with 6 ear buds.
 The Ear Basics claims to fit the contour of your ears.
 With the batteries fully charged the Ear Basics claims to work for 20 hours before needing to be recharged.

 Is Ear Basics a Hearing Aid?